Ecommerce Use Case: How Machine Learning Can Increase Profits

 What he was discovering was this: he could get a customer “in the door,” and often get a purchase.
 But most customers were not “coming back for more” and/or purchasing other products that would suit them.

 Our process involved several steps, and in the end, we were able to make recommendations that, when implemented, increase his sales almost immediately.
 Here was the process:

 Ecommerce Analytics Analysis of the Site Structure Itself

 When our team entered the website, we were able to make a few suggestions after detailed research.
 Using basic analytics, we were able to locate those pages which were obviously least popular, those pages that resulted in the most bounce rates, most and least popular products, based upon the correlation between views and actual purchases.

 For example, there were several shoe products that the retailer was considering discarding.
 While there were many views, the proportion of purchases was quite low.
 What we discovered through our analytics, was that the problem was not the product – the problem was the pricing.

-Our developers were able to remodel the structure of the site, revise groupings of products, and recommend the correct price points for “low sale” products.
+Our eCommerce Software Developers were able to remodel the structure of the site, revise groupings of products, and recommend the correct price points for “low sale” products.

 But the real work to solve the problem was just beginning.
 The job ahead of us ultimately analyzed the behavior of each individual customer and determine how to change that behavior to translate into more purchases.
 This information would be valuable for existing customers but also for new customers who visited.

 Generating The Test Data